Open-Systems-Pharmacology/docs/part-3/pk-sim-administration-protocols.md

 4. Confirm and close the window by clicking **OK** <img width="32" src="../assets/icons/OK.ico">

-## Saving an Administration Protocols as templates‌
+## Saving an Administration Protocols as Templates‌

 For each project, a number of administration protocols can be defined.
 They can be saved as a template and then be shared among several projects and users.